scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

 * Select the CVS file and wait for successful import
 * Verify data is uploaded using pgAdmin by viewing data rows from the land_registry_price_paid_uk table

-***Provision the Database Migration Service***
+***Provision The Database Migration Service***

 In this section, I will configure the DMS resources that will kick-off the database migration.
-The steps invloved are as follows:
+The steps involved are as follows:

 * Create a Replication Instance
 * Create and test the source DB endpoint
 * Create and test the target DB endpoint
 * Create the Migration Task
-* Validate/Iterate until all the required data is migrated from the EC2 hosted Postgres to the RDS Postgres.
+* Validate/iterate until all required data is migrated from the EC2 hosted Postgres to the RDS Postgres.

 **Create Replication Instance**

 * From the AWS Management Console, open the Database Migration Service dashboard.
-* From the left panel, select Replicaten instances
+* From the left panel, select Replication instances
 * Click on Create application instance
 * Fill out the wizard forms
 * Assign a name to the replication instance